-How to appeal a Humana medication and prescription denial
+How to appeal your Humana medication and prescription denial

 Drug denials happen at the pharmacy benefit (PBM) layer, separate from the medical benefit.
 This guide is specific to Humana appeals.